NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

 ## Recent news
+* 10-29-2024: I've been appointed as the Deputy Chair of the IEEE UFFC-S Publicity Committee.
+If you have any ideas for promoting the UFFC Society or highlighting recent breakthroughs in the ultrasound field, please feel free to share them with me!
 * 10-01-2024: I am currently on the job market looking for tenure-track faculty position or senior engineer/research scientist role in industry.
 * 09-22-2024: I attended IEEE UFFC-JS 2024 in Taipei, presenting 2 oral talks in the 3D Imaging session.